My Favorite Sources of Rubber Stamps

 Let's talk about silicone (or acrylic, or clear, or transparent ) stamps for a moment.
 I know there are those who believe them to be inferior to red rubber.
-While it can be harder to get very fine, crisp details with lesser quality acrylic stamps, I was eventually won over by them, and here's why:
+It's true the red rubber never disappoints.
+It's also true that with acrylic, it can be harder to get crisp lines and fine details, especially with lesser quality acrylic stamps.
+They can be hit and miss.
+But I have nonetheless accepted their limitations and found a place for them in my heart, and here's why:

 1) Being transparent, they allow a perfect view of exactly where you are placing your stamp before you place it.
 I cannot overstate how valuable this is, especially when you are adding a stamp as final layer on a collage.
 That final stamp has the ability to ruin your entire composition by being a fraction of an inch off.
 This quality by itself would be enough for me to adore them, but there's more.